-Attorney at Work contributor Ari Kaplan, principal of Ari Kaplan Advisors, is releasing an eBook based on key takeaways from thought leaders who have participated in his Virtual Lunch series.
-The eBook, “Eating Alone, Dining Together: A Year of Insights and Inspiration From the Virtual Lunch,” shares perspectives on remote work, entrepreneurship, virtual events, leadership, gratitude, wellness, the future of the legal profession, and many other topics.
+Attorney at Work contributor Ari Kaplan, principal of Ari Kaplan Advisors, has released an eBook based on key takeaways from dozens of thought leaders who have participated in his Virtual Lunch series.
+Available for download here, the 95-page eBook, “Eating Alone, Dining Together: A Year of Insights and Inspiration From the Virtual Lunch,” shares perspectives on remote work, entrepreneurship, virtual events, leadership, gratitude, wellness, the future of the legal profession, and many other topics.

 Marking a Milestone Year

 On March 16, 2020, at the start of the pandemic lockdown, Kaplan took to LinkedIn to invite his connections to an unscripted 30-minute Zoom call at noon ET, in an effort to create community and offer a forum for conversation to anyone feeling isolated at home.
 “The 30 minutes a day quickly became an hour, and that single week turned into months, which is now a year,” says Kaplan.
 “Each of the 260 virtual lunches was different and the discussion topics ranged from litigation and legal tech to lockdowns and the lipstick index.”

 For hundreds of participants over the past year, the Virtual Lunch has become a source of rich insights featuring more than 50 elite guest speakers, such as Phyllis Harris, the general counsel of the American Red Cross, Patricia Lee Refo, the president of the American Bar Association, and David Lat, the founder of Above the Law, on a weekly basis.